diegoalexglz/Appium-Course/Appium notes.md

 10. **Install TestNG Plugin for eclipse**: click on Help -> Eclipse Marketplace -> TestNG for eclipse -> Install

-10. **TIP:** Verify that the 'Build automatically' option in Tools is checked, so there's a scan for problems everytime we modify and save a file. | This scan can also be done by right-clicking the name of our project and clicking on Maven -> Update project.
+11. **TIP:** Verify that the 'Build automatically' option in Tools is checked, so there's a scan for problems everytime we modify and save a file. | This scan can also be done by right-clicking the name of our project and clicking on Maven -> Update project.

 Now, in 'Maven Dependencies' at the left panel, we can see all the jars that both java-client and testng have automatically downloaded for us.

-# Core Java basics for automation
+# Core Java basics for automation (in Eclipse)

-### Variables and Data Types
+### Classes

 > CREATE A CLASS